lorenzwalthert/touchstone/tests/testthat/_snaps/use.md

       v Populated file '.gitignore' in 'touchstone/'.
       v Populated file 'touchstone-receive.yaml' in '.github/workflows/'.
       v Populated file 'touchstone-comment.yaml' in '.github/workflows/'.
-      v Populated file 'cancel.yaml' in '.github/workflows/'.
+      !
+Could not find '.Rbuildignore' to add 'touchstone'. v Populated file 'cancel.yaml' in '.github/workflows/'.
       v Added a cancelling action for the touchstone workflow. i A new push to a branch will stop the current benchmarking run and start